QSI Titan advanced function mapping and custom AML GP60 configuration

 Updated QSI Terminology - Important

-I refer to this asll this FUNCTION KEY MAPPING TO FEATURES)
+In my revised manual, I call this FUNCTION KEY MAPPING TO FEATURES

-There is mapping of FEATURES to physical OUTPUT PORTS (I call this OUTPUT PORT MAPPING)
+There is also mapping of FEATURES to physical OUTPUT PORTS (I call this OUTPUT PORT MAPPING)

 Unfortunately QSI calls FUNCTION KEY MAPPING: OUTPUT MAPPING in the manual.
-Too misleading!
+Too misleading and confusing again!

 It is available in the files portion of the QSI-Solutions groups.io forum, and all are welcome to join. https://groups.io/g/QSI-Solutions You can also email me if you are not a "joiner", but the forum is a no-nonsense, non-commercial site.